guddbye/reading-notes/class-05.md

 > The <img> element is used to add images to a web page.

-> You must always specify a src attribute to indicate the source of an image and an alt attribute to describe the content of in image.
+> You must always specify an src attribute to indicate the source of an image and an alt attribute to describe the content of an image.

-> You should save images at the size you will be using them on the web page and in the appropriate formate.
+> You should save images at the size you will be using them on the web page and in the appropriate format.

 # Chapter 11

-> Color not only brings your website to life, but also helps convey the mood and evokes reactions.
+> Color brings your website to life and helps convey the mood and evokes reactions.

 > There are three ways to specify colors in CSS: RGB values, hex code, and color names.